dinosoeren/walls.dev/content/project/javaish-haskell/index.md

 ## Final Thoughts

 This project was more than just a final assignment; it was bringing concepts into practice I had learned in CP404 Theory of Computation.
-It forced me to grapple with complex ideas like parsing, evaluation, state management, and functional programming paradigms (although admittedly, monads are still pretty confusing!).
+It forced me to grapple with complex ideas like parsing, evaluation, state management, and functional programming paradigms (including mutability with monads!).

 It taught me that the languages we use fundamentally shape how we think about problems.
 And sometimes, the best way to understand a language is to try and build one yourself.